jvguinelli/udacity_capstone_project/README.md

 Method: `PATCH`

-Description: Update information about a company in the database.
+Description: Update information about a partner in the database.

 Request: